There a number of options available to order your repeat prescriptions:

 We can no longer accept telephone ordering of prescriptions.

 Please ensure you allow 48 hours for regular repeated prescriptions to be available for collection but please note that these can only be collected Monday - Friday.
-The collection service is not available on those occasions we open on a Saturday.

 Controlled Drug Prescriptions